 What to plant…

 - Fruit trees: Don’t miss out on your chance to buy bare-root apples, pears, peaches, cherries and nectarines.
-It’s also the best time to winter prune.
-(If you don’t feel confident, we can help.)
+It’s also the best time to winter prune (if you don’t feel confident with this, we can help.
+Send us an enquiry via our contact form to find out more).
 Now’s a good time to apply some aged manure or compost covered by mulch to prepare your fruit trees for the spring growth spurt.
 A dusting of potash first helps with fruit production.
 If you have a problem with leaf curl on your peaches and nectarines, now’s your last chance to spray with Bordeaux (a copper based, low-toxicity fungicide), before the leaf buds burst.